-This chapter describes how to upgrade the software from ElectricFlow 5.x or 6.x to the latest ElectricFlow version.
+This section describes how to upgrade the software from ElectricFlow 5.x or 6.x to the latest ElectricFlow version.
 The procedure is the same as when you upgrade from ElectricFlow 5.x or 6.x to the latest version and upgrade cluster configurations at the same time, except that you do not need to perform additional tasks to upgrade the cluster.

 In this section, the term "ElectricFlow 6.x" refers to the latest ElectricFlow version.
 For example, "from ElectricFlow 5.x to ElectricFlow 6.x" means from ElectricFlow 5.x or 6.x (the current version installed in your system) to the latest version (a newer version).
+In addition, ElectricCommander 5.x is referred to as ElectricFlow 5.x.
+Anything that refers to ElectricCommander 5.x also refers to ElectricFlow 5.x.